Find out how to complete a stock transfer form and get it processed.

 Refunds must be claimed within 2 years of the date of the stamped document.
 If the document is undated, a refund can be claimed within 2 years of first execution.

-- the original stamped document
+- stamped document

-- the names of the parties involved
+- names of the parties involved

 If your refund is agreed, the Stamp Duty will be repaid, usually with interest, from the date the tax was paid.

 We can only repay Stamp Duty by electronic transfer.

 Do not email your bank details with your refund claim, we cannot use them for security reasons.

 HMRC will contact you by email and send you a secure Dropbox link so you can provide your bank account details.
 This link can only be accessed by you and designated HMRC officers.
 If you are unable to use Dropbox you should let us know.

 Once your bank account details have been received, your repayment will be processed electronically.

 If the refund you’re applying for is £150,000 or more you can ask for payment by CHAPS electronic transfer.